 The tiny church originally dedicated to Saint Sixtus, where John Vianney said daily and Sunday Mass, still stands in the town center much as it did in his day.
 The interior, with only 20 rows of seats, more than accommodated the village’s populace.
 But with the renowned transformation of Vianney’s parish bringing pilgrims from as far as Eastern Europe, the church was often packed beyond its walls.

 Inside the church are several side altars that John Vianney built over the years to some of his favorite patrons.
-Saint Philomena, a first-century Roman martyr, and Saint John the Baptist, Vianney’s own patron, are two of them.
-Canes and crutches still line the side altar to Saint Philomena, as a result of numerous healings attributed to her by Vianney himself.
+St. Philomena, a first-century Roman martyr, and St. John the Baptist, Vianney’s own patron, are two of them.
+Canes and crutches still line the side altar to St. Philomena, as a result of numerous healings attributed to her by Vianney himself.

 A very modest basilica that seats 200 people is now connected to the church where Vianney’s body rests in a glass coffin.
 In preparation for Pope John Paul II’s 1986 visit to Ars, a 400-seat chapel was built underground.